 A cash advance can help save you from a financial crisis and meet some urgent needs for money.This include such things as fixing a car that has broken down or sorting an overdue bill.
 However, it would help if you were well-informed before applying this form of credit.
 Among the critical things to consider is how fast the loan will be processed.
-Fortunately, some providers can offer you instant approval personal line of credit, which makes cash available immediately without much vetting or stringent requirements.

 But even with the advantages of easy and fast approval, there are some mistakes that you could make when taking cash advance that can cost you so much.
 The following are some of those mistakes that you need to avoid: